 Alternative Fuel Infrastructure Tax Credit

-Eligible fueling equipment must be installed in locations that meet the following census tract requirements:
+Qualified fueling equipment must be installed in locations that meet one of the following census tract requirements:

 A population census tract where the poverty rate is at least 20%; or

 Metropolitan and non-metropolitan area census tract where the median family income is less than 80% of the state medium family income level.